Hacker News

 Short of literal deception, advertising cannot offer someone with access to those technologies anything.

-8 hours ago by iammisc
+4 years ago by iammisc

 This is silly.
 For one, large portions of the economy are not built on actual material.
 For example, take software, an evergrowing segment of the economy.